Documentation

 Returns:

-• If done_callback is None, returns the previously selected hotbar slot
+• previously selected hotbar slot

 Since: v3.0